 Conflict Among Rajputs Lead to Demise of Raputana Ruling

 Jaichandra and his army gave earnest chase and in the resultant string of battles between the two kingdoms fought between 1189 and 1190, both of them sufferred heavily.
 While the conflict escalated, an ugly invader, Mahmud, who was from Ghor in Afghanistan had grown powerful after capture of Ghazni, subsequently attacked the Ghaznavid Governor of Punjab and defeated him.
-The kingdom of Mahmud Ghori now stretched up to the domains of Prithviraj Chouhan.
+The kingdom of Mahmud Ghori (also known as Muhammad of Ghor) now stretched up to the domains of Prithviraj Chouhan.
 A major clash was inevitable.
+Almost all terrorist mughals and invaders had Muhammad in their name as if to glorify the terrorist who founded their satanic cult.

 Victory of Brave Prithviraj Chouhan in Battle of Tarain 1191 C.E.